czlwang/BrainBERT/README.md

 We provide the training pipeline below.

-The trained weights have been released (see below) and pre-training data is available upon request.
+The trained weights have been released (see below) and pre-training data can be found at [braintreebank.dev](https://braintreebank.dev)

 ## Installation
 Requirements: